Ggs91/secretlab_static_page_replica/README.md

 But here I chose to only develop my journey to get the **parallax effect** working **the way I wanted to**.

-## Performance-optimized parallax effect with cross-browsers compatibility
+## Performance-Optimized Parallax Effect with Cross-Browsers Compatibility